anna-arnett/Demo/Readme.md

 Features

 Interactive Annotations: Hover over data points to see annotations.
-Customizable Appearance: Define colors, line types, markers, and more in the Excel file.
+Customizable Appearance: Define colors, line types, markers, presence of legend, and more in the Excel file.
 Save Chart: Optionally save the generated chart as an image.
+Additionally, specify traces to be emphasized in the saved image.

 Notes